vikashmadhow/esql-lookup/README.md

-# esql-lookup
+# ESQL lookup functionality as an extension
-ESQL lookup functionality (code tables) as an extension
+ESQL code definition and lookup functionality as an extension.